MarceloRab/search_app_bar_page/README.md

 ## Required parameters

-We have three pages: <blockquote> SearchAppBarPage, SearchAppBarPageStream and  SearchAppBarPagination</blockquote>
+We have four pages: <blockquote> SearchAppBarPage, SearchAppBarPageStream, SearchAppBarPagination and SimpleAppBarPage</blockquote>

 🔎 <span> </span> ```SearchAppBarPage``` needs a list that is the complete list to be filtered and a function that is passed on to build the Widget depending on the filtered list.
 If you type the page, you need [stringFilter].
 This is a function that receives